jinnn0/A.u/README.md

 # A.u

-This is the first project for getting started with Three.js.
+This is a collection of projects for getting started with Three.js.

 ### Things covered